 The last consideration of placement is aiming to enhance your body shape and curvature.
 Everyone has a different body type, and with that comes a few flaws.
 You should never draw attention to areas of opportunity by placing a tattoo smack dab in the middle.

 If your thighs need shaping up, a garter tattoo wrapped around them may not bring out your best.
 Instead, you may find a clavicle tattoo, a lower back design or even a hip tattoo is much more becoming on your physique.
 This same rule holds true for gentlemen.
 If you’ve skipped out on the weights, a bicep tattoo may not look so tough.
 Be honest and embrace your unique shape, and instead discover the most flattering place for placement.

 Adding to Your Design

 If you have enough canvas, you may find yourself adding to your design down the road, and that’s OK.
-In fact that is how many sleeve tattoos are born.
+In fact, that is how many sleeve tattoos are born.
 If you think you may be the type to create a collection of tattoos in any single spot later, be sure to place what would be the most prominent piece exactly where you’d want it.
 Even if you can’t fund all of your tattoo aspirations at the moment, having a general idea of your own body art goals will always help you place your tattoo accordingly.

 Tattoo placement can truly make or break the final outcome of your design.
 Remember the tale of Goldilocks while you approach the artist’s share.
 Too big…too small…just right.
 Not every tattoo design screams to be the center of attention, but those that do will never settle as shrinking violets.
-While some people suggest go big or go home, a true collector knows a beloved piece always has a place in their collection, no matter the size.
+While some people suggest going big or go home, a true collector knows a beloved piece always has a place in their collection, no matter the size.